DiggoSants/fitpulse-api/README.md

-🏋️ FitPulse – Gym Management System
+🏋️ FitPulse — Gym Management System

-FitPulse is a gym management platform developed using Laravel to manage students, instructors, memberships, and gym operations in a centralized system.
+FitPulse is a gym management system built with Laravel to manage members, instructors, and gym operations in a centralized platform.

-The project was created in an academic context, focusing on database modeling, backend development, system architecture, and version control collaboration.
+This project was developed in an academic context, focusing on database modeling, backend development, system architecture, and collaborative version control.

-📖 Project Overview
+📚 Project Overview

-FitPulse is designed to centralize the administrative, financial, and operational processes of a fitness center into a single platform.
+FitPulse centralizes the administrative, financial, and operational processes of a gym into a single platform.

-The system allows gym managers to manage students, monitor attendance, control memberships, and organize workout and evaluation data efficiently.
+With this system it is possible to manage members, monitor attendance, control memberships, and organize training and evaluation data efficiently.

 🎯 Project Objectives

 The system aims to:

-Manage gym members and staff roles
+• Manage gym members and staff roles

-Control memberships and monthly payments
+• Control memberships and monthly payments

-Monitor student attendance
+• Monitor student attendance

-Manage personalized workout plans
+• Manage personalized workout plans

-Register physical evaluations
+• Register physical evaluations

-Control internal store sales
+• Control internal store sales

-Maintain audit logs for system security
+• Maintain audit logs for system security

-🛠 Technologies & Tools
+🛠 Technologies
-💻 Back-end
+Back-end

 PHP 8+